iotexproject/iotex-bootstrap/README.md

 ## Updates

-Check the release [notes](https://github.com/iotexproject/iotex-core/releases/tag/v0.5.0-rc6) for what's new in v0.5.0-rc6.
+Check the release [notes](https://github.com/iotexproject/iotex-core/releases/tag/v0.5.0-rc7) for what's new in v0.5.0-rc7.

 **Note: make sure you always rebase to the LATEST `iotex-testnet` repo**

-**Note: for those who participated in the previous testnet, please restart with the docker image v0.5.0-rc6. you MUST clean up the local database if you have particpated into previous testnet runs!**
+**Note: If you're upgrade from v0.5.0-rc6, you DO NOT need to clean your data.**

 ## Join TestNet

 1. Pull the docker image:

 ```
-docker pull iotex/iotex-core:v0.5.0-rc6
+docker pull iotex/iotex-core:v0.5.0-rc7
 ```

-If you have problem to pull the image from docker hub, you can also try our mirror image on gcloud `gcr.io/iotex-servers/iotex-core:v0.5.0-rc6`.
+If you have problem to pull the image from docker hub, you can also try our mirror image on gcloud `gcr.io/iotex-servers/iotex-core:v0.5.0-rc7`.

 2. Export `IOTEX_HOME`, create directories, and copy `https://github.com/iotexproject/iotex-testnet/blob/master/config.yaml` and `https://github.com/iotexproject/iotex-testnet/blob/master/genesis.yaml` into `$IOTEX_HOME/etc`, i.e.,